sanity-io/groq-test-suite/README.md

 The GROQ test suite is the official conformance test suite for the [GROQ specification](https://github.com/sanity-io/GROQ).

-## Status

-The test suite (and the specification) was started in August 2019 and has good coverage of the basic features.
-Currently we're working on moving over tests from the internal GROQ implementation used in [Sanity](https://www.sanity.io/).

-## Versioning

-The test suite uses the version scheme `vX.Y.Z` where `X.Y` follows the version of [GROQ](https://github.com/sanity-io/GROQ) and `Z` is monotonically increasing.

 ## Using the test suite

 The YAML files in this repository is optimized for writing tests.